INRIA/scikit-learn-mooc/jupyter-book/overfit/learning_validation_curves_quiz.md

 flexibility, are we more likely to observe:

 - a) a wider difference between train and test errors
-- b) a reduction of the difference between train and test errors
+- b) a reduction in the difference between train and test errors
 - c) an increase in the train error
 - d) a decrease in the train error
 ```